 Ticks can be as small as a strawberry seed, and they usually attach to hidden skin.
 Be sure to check all the possibilities.
 A shower alone will rarely dislodge attached ticks from your head and body.

 - Inspect your clothes and gear.
 Check your clothes, backpacks and other gear when you get home to look for ticks that hitched a ride.
-Spinning your clothes in the dryer for 20 minutes will kill any ticks you missed.
+Spinning your clothes in the dryer for about an hour will kill any ticks you missed.